asaikali/quotes-oidc/README.md

 # quotes

-This application shows to use spring boot to build a self contained web application.
+This application shows to use spring boot to build a self contained web application using.
-The application shows how to do the following.

 * Flyway
 * Spring Data JPA